 Since the month’s challenge was simply to spend as little money as possible (and to have as many zero spend days as we could), I ended doing somewhat of a modified pantry challenge.
 While I didn’t actually restrict our grocery shopping trips, I simply went to the store as infrequently as possible.
 Almost daily trips turned into once a week or even less, and I got creative using the food we already had in the pantry and freezer.

-Cooking and baking from scratch
+Cooking and baking from scratch saves a ton of money

 This was the point where I also started trying my hand at baking.
 If we didn’t have a baked good on hand, I just made it from scratch instead of going to the store.
 And now, I’m totally hooked.
 Not only is it way cheaper, but, unsurprisingly, from scratch baked goods are way better than anything you can buy at the grocery store.